 This is when Katriel was informed that the orders had changed.
 She was incensed, considering that her employer had broken her contract.
-When the overconfident Severan agent who had brought the news attempted to kill the Elf, she easily slew him.
+When the overconfident Severan agent who had brought the news attempted to kill the Elf, she slaughtered him.

 With her bardic contract voided, Katriel more or less switched sides out of affection for Maric and his rebellion.
 Theirin had escaped the West Hill trap by the thinnest of margins, but the ambush did destroy the better part of the rebel army.

 Katriel rode out, heard that Maric had escaped, and quickly found his pursuers.
 She came in in the nick of time.
 Her surprise horse charge saved Maric, Rowan and Loghain.
 Her medical supplies were also invaluable.

 Once the scale of the West Hill disaster was clear, the Elf helped the three survivors flee.
 And it was her knowledge of Dwarven history and runes that allowed the party to enter the Deep Roads and return to Gwaren.

 In the Deep Roads, Maric discovered that his betrothed Rowan loved him.
 Katriel thus sensibly wanted to end their relationship.
 But Maric would have none of that.
 Even though she tried to tell him the truth, Maric threw himself in their relationship and professed unconditional love.

 (Maric doubling down was even more unworkable, since Rowan as a Queen was a political necessity.
 Furthermore, a relationship with an Elf was a political impossibility if Maric became King of Ferelden.)

 Pray that I do not alter it further